-The forthcoming Volkswagen e-up! - set to be unveiled at the Frankfurt Motor Show in September after a significant hiatus - could deliver around 160 miles of range.
+The forthcoming second-generation Volkswagen e-up! – debuting at the Frankfurt Motor Show – is promised to deliver around 160 miles of range.

 Volkswagen has increased the battery capacity for the new model from 18.7 to 32.3kWh, which it claims raises the range from 99 miles to 162 miles.
 It can also be charged to 80% battery capacity in 60 minutes when plugged into a 40kW DC fast charger.